 Data collected during the audit will be used to generate a national picture of service delivery and to compare this with the expectations detailed in national guidance.
 This data will provide valuable information about priority areas within the existing healthcare provision and will support the development of commissioning.
-Information generated through this collaboration will be used in campaigning on behalf of people with Parkinson's.
+Information generated through this collaboration will be used in campaigning on behalf of people with Parkinson's, as well as guide the development of UK-wide quality improvement initiatives.